ovaaq/offlix/README.md

 # offlix
 Netflix like app for your offline movies.
+Created with Kivy and Python.

 # Versio V0.001
 -Shows a menu where you can move with arrowkeys